Sylleste Davis

 Sylleste H. Davis (born October 12, 1961) is an American politician.
 She is a member of the South Carolina House of Representatives from the 100th District, serving since 2016.
 She is a member of the Republican party.

 Davis is Chair of the House Medical, Military, Public and Municipal Affairs Committee.

+In 2024, Davis was among the state legislators appointed to serve on the Robert Smalls Monument Commission.